cvlc/etcd3-bootstrap/README.md

-# etcd3-bootstrap
+# ebs-bootstrap
-Bootstraps an etcd3 cluster node
+Bootstraps an EBS volume for an EC2 instance